learnk8s/learnk8s.io/src/microsAuthentication/content.md

 This feature was introduced in Kubernetes 1.12 and gained further improvements in 1.13 and provides a more secure alternative to workload-specific service accounts.

-This will be promoted to a GA feature in the upcoming Kubernetes 1.20 release.
+This will be promoted to a GA feature in the [upcoming Kubernetes 1.20 release](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.20.md#api-change-1)

 In the next part of the article, you will re-implement the same code for authenticating apps using the Service Account Token Volume Projection.